Decades of product knowledge are walking out the door.

 “The average technician spends 15 to 25 minutes searching for a single answer buried in manufacturer documentation.”

-“60% of experienced technicians in the security industry will retire in the next decade, taking their product knowledge with them.”
+“60% of experienced trades professionals will retire in the next decade, taking their product knowledge with them.”

 Graybeard is built to close that gap.
 Not with another portal to log into.
 Not with another search bar over the same PDFs.
 With a cited answer at the point of work.